dhershman1/simply_valid/README.md

 A simple to use data driven validation system

-Have a suggestion?
-Feel free to post them over in the github issues section and I will happily check them out!

 ## Documentation

 Find individual documentation per function on the site: **[You can click here to go there](https://www.dusty.codes/documentation/simply_valid)**